hydroGR/evalhyd/_sources/python/functions/evalhyd.evald.rst.txt

          parameter guarantees the reproducibility of the metric values between calls.

+      diagnostics: `List[str]`, optional
+         The sequence of evaluation diagnostics to be computed.
+         shape: (diagnostics,)

+         .. seealso:: :doc:`../../functionalities/diagnostics`

    :Returns:

       `List[numpy.ndarray]`
-         The sequence of evaluation metrics computed
-         in the same order as given in *metrics*.
+         The sequence of evaluation metrics computed in the same order as given in *metrics*, followed by the sequence of evaluation diagnostics in the same order as given in *diagnostics*.
-         shape: [(series, subsets, samples), ...]
+         shape: [(series, subsets, samples, {components}), ...]

    :Examples: